CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 In the event of security incidents or emergencies, the normal form of communication between the partners may be disrupted.
 It should be clarified whether in such cases the exchange of information should continue.
 If so, appropriate emergency plans should be developed together.
 #### OPS.1.2.3.M7 Control of data medium exchange [Head of Organization]

 The proper data medium exchange should be regulated on the basis of the requirements for the exchange of information (see OPS.1.2.3.M2 regulation of the information exchange).
 In doing so, prior authorization should be given for authorized recipients and appropriate types of shipping for the different types of media and information to be exchanged.
-In addition, it should be specified how the data carriers are to be protected in their own institution, during transport and at the recipient.
+In addition, it should be determined how the data carriers are to be protected in their own institution, during transport and at the recipient.

 If data carriers are to be exchanged between two or more communication partners, a number of recommendations must be observed for proper exchange.